 The unit produces condensate that collects in the drain pan.
-Choose the location of the air handler so that condensate drainage is always possible.
+Choose sue in chi age occur possible.
 The water collected in the drain pan must be routed through the drain discharge line to the boat's bilge, ideally near the automatic bilge pump.